 I got to meet the Managing Director, Livia Gollancz, the daughter of Victor Gollancz, the founder of the firm.
 She had been a fine concert musician and became a publisher reluctantly, when her musical career ended owing to ill-health.
 She was a tall imposing woman who I think ran the firm rather imperiously.
 She took the decision to publish my book herself, but that wouldn’t happen today.
 Such decisions are now made on strictly commercial grounds by accountants.
+Publishing today

 If you have a book published commercially today you are most unlikely to meet any of the directors.
 In fact, you may not even get an editor, which explains the shoddy standard of some of the books I read nowadays.
-I was fortunate with the last book I had commercially published (a textbook of medical acupuncture) for which I had a very good editor.
-And she did me a big favour.